CiscoDevNet/devnet-dev-vms/README.md

 utillities.
 VBox Guest additions  in the the case of VirtualBox, and VMWare tools in the case of VMware.

-In *should* be possible to create a single VM OVA that has both the VBox Guest Additions and VMware tools installed, and then to use that in either VBox, or one of the VMware options (Fusion, Player, Workstation, ESXi and, potentially, so on).
+Whilst it is possible to create a single VM OVA that has both the VBox Guest Additions and VMware tools installed, and then to use that in either VBox, or one of the VMware options (Fusion, Player, Workstation, ESXi and, potentially, so on), issues do arise.

-I have tried that with a VM created in VBox, exported to OVA and imported into Fusion.
-It *seemed* to be fine, but I did not test exhaustively.
-For reasons based on, frankly, instinct and, maybe, superstition, I just suspect that having both toolsets on the same VM might be a bad idea.

-In any case, a variety of other factors make that single source approach non-workable/undesirable.
-Firstly, I prefer to work with Fusion as a tool for creating VMs.
-It is just nicer to use than VBox (many VBox fans out there may beg to differ I know, but this is about what *I* prefer).
+A VM created in VBox, and then used in VMWare Fusion, starts up, but then displays an error message about the VBox Guest Additions.
+This is potentially harmless, but would, at the very least, create a degree of confusion.

-If one starts with a VM in Fusion, exports to an OVA, and then seeks to import to VBox, one hits this issue with the disk
+Alternatively, if one starts with a VM in Fusion, exports to an OVA, and then seeks to import to VBox, one hits this issue with the disk
 controllers:

 https://forums.virtualbox.org/viewtopic.php?f=8&t=61624

-I have tried changing the disk driver in the Fusion VM, exporting the result to an OVA and importig into VBox, but that does not seem to work with either the SATA or IDE controller optios in Fusion.
-C'est la vie.
+I have tried changing the disk driver in the Fusion VM, exporting the result to an OVA and importing into VBox, but that does not seem to work with either the SATA or IDE controller optios in Fusion.
+C'est la vie, two base boxes it is.

 ## How Does One Create a VBox VM from a VMware VM?